[Learn Korean E30] “(으)니까”, “못”

 • 토미:드라이브 좋네요. 하지만 밤에는 위험할 수도 있으니까 조심하세요.

-Actually, you can use this expression not only to say “can,” but also to refer to possibility, as in today’s conversation.
+You can use this expression to say ‘can’ and refer to possibility, as in today’s conversation.

 Grammar